amirreza1307/shortgpt/README.md

 - 🧠 **Memory and persistency**: Ensures long-term persistency of automated editing variables with TinyDB.

-## 🚀 Quick Start: Run ShortGPT on Google Colab (https://colab.research.google.com/drive/1_2UKdpF6lqxCqWaAcZb3rwMVQqtbisdE?usp=sharing)
+## 🚀 Quick Start: Run ShortGPT on Google Colab

 If you prefer not to install the prerequisites on your local system, you can use the Google Colab notebook.
 This option is free and requires no installation setup.

-1. Click on the link to the Google Colab notebook: [https://colab.research.google.com/drive/1_2UKdpF6lqxCqWaAcZb3rwMVQqtbisdE?usp=sharing](https://colab.research.google.com/drive/1_2UKdpF6lqxCqWaAcZb3rwMVQqtbisdE?usp=sharing)
+1. Click on the link to the Google Colab notebook: [https://colab.research.google.com/drive/1ddlWYH8OYBS62pew1p1nx6L6j_iLf1-K?usp=sharing](https://colab.research.google.com/drive/1ddlWYH8OYBS62pew1p1nx6L6j_iLf1-K?usp=sharing)

 2. Once you're in the notebook, simply run the cells in order from top to bottom.
 You can do this by clicking on each cell and pressing the 'Play' button, or by using the keyboard .
 Enjoy using ShortGPT!

+Note : in config for openai api put a random key, it's not important
 # Instructions for running shortGPT

 This guide provides step-by-step instructions for installing ImageMagick and FFmpeg on your system, which are both required to do automated editing.
 Once installed, you can proceed to run `runShortGPT.py` successfully.

 ## Prerequisites

 Before you begin, ensure that you have the following prerequisites installed on your system:
 - Python 3.x
 - Pip (Python package installer)

 ## Installation Steps

 Follow the instructions below to install ImageMagick, FFmpeg, and clone the shortGPT repository:

 ### Step 1: Install ImageMagick

 1. For `Windows` download the installer from the official ImageMagick website and follow the installation instructions.

       [https://imagemagick.org/script/download.php](https://imagemagick.org/script/download.php)

 2. For Ubuntu/Debian-based systems, use the command:
      ```
      sudo apt-get install imagemagick